The Best Gifts Don’t Have to Break the Bank!

 Purchase the items you need–like seeds, pots, and tools–for your family to grow a healthy veggie garden or a beautiful flower display (they could also be on fall clearance).
 This idea can be inexpensive, and it offers a family-friendly reason to gather and exercise, as well as even more joy to come at harvest time.

-Think about projects like scrapbooks, collages, or quilts.
-If you have unique skills that you can teach, like how to can veggies or seasonal fruits, share away.
+Consider projects like scrapbooks, collages, or quilts if you have unique skills that you can teach, such as how to can vegetables or seasonal fruits – share away!

 Offer up your finished creations or teach someone how to create their own.
 This idea is great for your peers as well; if you know your sewing skills and your friends know scrapbooking, work together.